Loading please wait

 Hydrogen gas is explosive and when a small volume is collected and ignited a 'squeaky' pop is produced.
 This is the test for hydrogen gas, but this should only be performed with small volumes of hydrogen gas as large volumes will result in large explosions.

-There are other gas tests that are commonly used in science.
 We can test for carbon dioxide gas using limewater.
 When carbon dioxide is bubbled through limewater, it turns cloudy white

 Image of limewater going cloudy